 If the student's record indicates some deficiency at the time of admission, the student enters the degree program on limited status as recommended by the department to the Graduate College.
 The most common deficiencies are an unacceptable grade-point average, incomplete admission data, or the lack of a teaching certificate where it is an admission requirement.
-Limited status admissions clearly state the nature of the limitation(s), the conditions and the time limits for removal, and the consequences of removal or the failure to do so.
-Removal of limitations ordinarily results in full standing, and no graduate degree may be conferred until removal of limitations has occurred.
+Limited status admissions clearly state the nature of the limitation(s), the conditions and the time limits for removal, as well as the consequences of removal or the failure to do so.
+When conditions originally limiting a student's status are satisfied, the student is automatically changed to full standing by the Graduate College.
+No graduate degree may be conferred until removal of limitations has occurred.
 Graduate students and advisers should consult the Graduate College Probation Policy for more information.